IHE/QRPH.CCG/input/pagecontent/CCG_v3_launch.md

+Volume-3 (this section) defines the **base** content model for the CCG Profile.
+All CCG actors SHALL either operationalize **this** content model or an alternate model defined in Volume-4.

 The content specifications in the IHE CCG Profile can be broadly categorized as being related to either the **definition** of CCGs or as being related to the transactional data needed to **invoke** and